benessilfie/Survey-Form/README.md

 # Survey Form

-Thisis a simple survey form built with to be responsive with flexbox
+Thisis a simple survey form built to be responsive with flexbox

 ## Art - Desktop View